PALS Provider Course

 The initial dose of magnesium sulfate for torsades de pointes in children is 1-2 g IV.

-What is the correct dose of atropine for a child with bradycardia?
+What is the correct fluid bolus for a child in shock due to hypovolemia?

 What is the compression-to-ventilation ratio for single-rescuer pediatric CPR?